Skip to content

 16:00

 At the end of the nineteenth century, a new direction in music emerged.
-Instead of clear forms and a purposeful dramatic development, as often found in Romantic music, sound itself was given priority.
+Instead of clear forms and a dramatic, goal‑oriented development typical of Romantic music, composers began to prioritise sound itself.

 This musical direction is particularly associated with the French composer Claude Debussy.
-Debussy used whole-tone scales, church modes and unusual harmonies, creating music with a sensuous and ambiguous expression.
+He employed whole‑tone scales, church modes and unconventional harmonies, creating music with a sensuous and ambiguous character.

-We also find many examples of this direction in Norway.
-Edvard Grieg wrote pieces in which sound and harmonic colour are given pride of place.
-Similar examples can also be found in the music of Agathe Backer Grøndahl, and later in the works of Alf Hurum, Geirr Tveitt, Pauline Hall and David Monrad Johansen.
+We also find many examples of this approach in Norway.
+Edvard Grieg wrote works in which sound and harmonic colour take precedence, and similar tendencies appear in the music of Agathe Backer Grøndahl.
+Later, the impressionist influence can be traced in the works of Alf Hurum, Geirr Tveitt, Pauline Hall and David Monrad Johansen.

 The concert lasts 30 minutes.